10 Factors That Determine How Much Rent You Should Charge

 tip

 Don’t underestimate your costs.
-Talk to local landlords or property management companies for an estimate of what they spend at a similar property per month.
-You can also ask for a quote from your insurance agent and utility providers so you can have a valid estimate.
+Talk to local landlords or property management companies to get an estimate of what they spend per month on a similar property.
+You can also ask your insurance agent and utility providers for quotes so you have a valid estimate.

 Identify Competition